-Each member of the York U staff and faculty community will be emailed their own personalized electronic pledge form on Nov.
-2. Please check your email inbox to find your unique giving link.
-Contact firstname.lastname@example.org you encounter any issues, or to request a paper pledge form.
+Each member of the York U staff and faculty community will be emailed their own personalized electronic pledge form on Oct.
+31. Please check your email inbox to find your unique giving link.
+Contact firstname.lastname@example.org if you encounter any issues, or to request a paper pledge form.

 HOW MUCH SHOULD I GIVE?

 By giving to United Way, you can be assured your dollars are having an impact on the lives of many.
 Here are just some examples of the impact donors make:

 $70 ($2.69 per pay*) provides one homeless man with three employment-counselling sessions.